 When dealing with financial stress and/or under-earning, it’s important to acknowledge our behaviours with money.

-If you’re someone who has avoided budgeting, that is a red flag that you may be avoiding what money really means and how it really works.
+If you’re someone who has avoided budgeting, that is a red flag that you may be avoiding how money really functions: as a system of exchange for agreed value.

 What to do about under-earning?

-The first step in dealing with a problem, of course, is to accept that it exists.
+The first step in dealing with a problem is to accept that it exists.

-She says being ‘scared’ by the prospect of doing something to earn more money is a sign that steps are probably what you need to do – though she advises getting enough support as you step outside of your comfort zone.
+Ms Huson says being ‘scared’ by the prospect of doing something to earn more money is a sign you need help with this issue – though she advises getting enough support as you step outside of you comfort zone.

 Overcoming structural and systemic pay gaps are difficult, it takes a clear-headed, well-planned approach to do it even in the best of circumstances.

-But the reality with some pay gaps is the organisation you work for may have such significant blind spots that they wouldn’t acknowledge that, for instance, a gender pay gap even exists.
+But the reality with some pay gaps is that your organisation may be unwilling or unable to see a pay gap even exists.
 In that organisation it will be difficult to overcome the under-earning on your own.

-Conversely, many organisations have achieved pay equality and see it as an organisational strength.
+Other organisations make pay equality a priority and see it as an organisational strength.
 We’d suggest researching these organisations and targeting them with your resume.

-The peer group we referred to earlier also uses a combination of approaches:
+The peer group we referred to earlier also uses a combination of approaches including: